 Surgeries requiring an overnight stay are scheduled at either UPMC Cranberry or Alle- Kiski.
 However, for your convenience, your choice of site may be accommodated if one is preferred to the other.

 Occasionally there are restrictions imposed by your insurance plan, special required surgical equipment, your desired timeframe, or urgency dictated by your medical problems.
 In these cases, our team will review the options with you.

 The hospital or surgery center will call you the business day before your surgery with your surgery time, preoperative instructions and what time you are to arrive at the hospital or surgery center.

 You will then change into OR clothing and they will take your vital signs.
 An Intravenous line (IV) will be started and you may be given some preoperative medicines.
 In most cases, you will receive preoperative antibiotics.
 You will also be asked to sign the consent for your surgery.

 The anesthesiologist and certified registered nurse anesthetist will speak to you and review the anesthesia options for your surgery.
 They will discuss the risks and benefits of each method with you.
 You will then be asked to sign your consent for anesthesia.
 After the choice is made, you may be given a block in order to numb the surgical area.

-After your surgery you will be taken to the recovery room where the recovery room personnel will take excellent care of you.
-Your vital signs will be monitored to make sure that you are recovering well.
-The surgical arm or leg will be elevated.
+After your surgery, you will be taken to a recovery room.
+There, recovery room personnel will take excellent care of you.
+Your vital signs will be monitored to make sure that you are responding well to surgery.
+The arm or leg that was operated on will be elevated.
 You will be given pain medicine if there is any postoperative pain as well as medication for any nausea.
 This is minimized with the use of modern anesthesia.

 If you have not done so prior to surgery, please call the office at 724-933-3300 to schedule your postoperative appointment.
-This is usually at two weeks postop.
-At that time we will remove any sutures if the wound is appropriately healed.
+This is usually at two weeks post-op.
+At that time, we will remove any sutures if the wound is appropriately healed.